OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 serial using a numpy data passing implementation as well.

 Our most unique capability is our automatic analytic multidisciplinary derivatives.
-You provide analytic derivatives for each of your components, and OpenMDAO will solve the chain-rule across your entire model, to compute system level derivatives for newton solvers and/or gradient based optimizers.
-This lets you solve large non-linear optimizations, like a `cubesat design <http://openmdao.org/publications/gray_hearn_moore_et_al_multidisciplinary_derivatives.pdf>`_ with over
+Provide analytic derivatives each of your components, and OpenMDAO will solve the chain-rule across your entire model, to compute system level derivatives for newton solvers and/or gradient based optimizers.
+This lets you solve really large non-linear problems, like a `cubesat design <http://openmdao.org/publications/gray_hearn_moore_et_al_multidisciplinary_derivatives.pdf>`_ with over
 25,000 design variables using adjoint derivatives.

 You don't have to provide analytic derivatives for all of the components.
 OpenMDAO just